aidenlab/BEAR/README.md

 ## Run BEAR on SLURM

-1. Ensure you have installed required software.
+1. Ensure you have installed the required [dependencies](#install-bear-and-dependencies-manually).
 2. Clone repository.

 ```bash